toksly/book-search-engine/README.md

  Javascript, graphql,MongoDB database, and MERN stack .

 <strong>Installation</strong>
-This project does not need any installation,rather it is currently hosted at Heroku
+This project does not need any installation,rather it is currently hosted at Heroku via this link https://toksly-book-search-engine.herokuapp.com/
 <strong>Usage</strong>

 The application is easy to use.
 It allows users to find any book of their choice in the database, and gives them the option of saving same.